marcinjangrzybowski/Tellorflex-kadena/modules/WORKFLOW.md

 # Workflow

-This document provides a comprehensive explanation of crucial procedures implemented in the Pact programming language for the operation of the Tellor oracle system.
+This document provides a comprehensive explanation of how Pact code from this module operates to implement the Tellor oracle system.
 It covers the significant processes that serve as the backbone of the Tellor ecosystem - Staking, Reporting, and Voting, inclusive of Dispute Resolution and Vote Execution.
 It elucidates how each function operates in detail, emphasizing the specific validation checks, consequential steps, and important interactions involved.
-The objective is to present a clear and thorough understanding of how the Tellor system, built on Pact, effectively establishes a robust and secure environment for validators, reporters, and voters.
+The objective is to present a clear and thorough understanding of how the Tellor system, poorted to Pact, effectively establishes a robust and secure environment for validators, reporters, and voters.

 All snipets are excerpts from code in this directory.

-### Staking Process:
+### 1 Staking Process:

 Staking is a core mechanism in the Tellor system, wherein validators (referred to as stakers) pledge collateral to ensure honest behavior.
 The staking process involves locking a specified amount of TRB tokens (Tellor's native cryptocurrency) to secure the right to submit data to the Tellor network.

-1. **Initiating the Stake:**
+**1.1.
+Initiating the Stake:**

     A user initiates the staking process by invoking the `deposit-stake` function, providing their identifying information (staker's name or address), a guard for their account, and the amount of TRB tokens they wish to stake.